Select Page

 One of the inmates—I’ll call him Dave—had a gift for causing problems, even from his highly secure cell.

 On one occasion, he even obtained a staff phone list, which he used to make calls to staff members.
-He posed as a correctional officer and was so convincing that he actually got several staff members to give him their credit card numbers, which he used to order packages that he had delivered to his prison cell!
+He posed as a correctional officer and was so convincing that he actually got several staff members to give him their credit card numbers, which he used to order packages that he had delivered to his prison cell.

 Still another time, he demonstrated that he could take his handcuffs off in about two seconds and declared, “Don’t worry Doc, if I see anyone try to mess with you, I’ve got your back.”
-I never knew what to expect when I would go see him, but it sure made our appointments exciting.

 Needless to say, Dave was not in the mental health system to make positive changes in his life or get help with major mental illness.